exercism/common-lisp/README.md

 Travis build.
 This build will run all exercises on many Common Lisp implementations.
 To run the build yourself on your implementation load `bin/xlisp-test.lisp` and then evaluate `(xlisp-test:full-build)`.

-[CIM](https://github.com/KeenS/CIM) is a tool for working with several Common Lisp implementations at the same time.
-Allowing for easy switching between them and for consistent usage of them from the command line.
-It is recommended that one installs CIM and several implementations.

 If CIM is installed then running all the tests for one implementation can be done with (this will return with a non-zero error code if there